JBro94/ScaredToDeath-Mapping/README.md

 Location
 Latitude & Longitude
 Short Description of the story
-Classification: Ghost, Demon, Cryptid, Alien
+Classification: Ghost, Demon, Cryptid, Alien, or unknown for all other paranormal encounters

 the data will then be exported to a shapefile that can be opened in qGIS.
 Qgis will then project the shapefile onto a base map of the United States.